Zero density estimate for modular form $L$-functions in weight aspect: Twisted second moment, Proof of Theorem

-Set and so that the summation over $m$ is given by Applying, for each $c,d$, Voronoi summation in the sum over $m$, the function $g_{c,d}$ yields four terms\footnote{Note that summation over ${a \bmod c}^*$ has been replaced by Ramanujan sums.}
+so that Applying, for each $c,d$, Voronoi summation in the sum over $m$, we express the off-diagonal terms as\footnote{Note that summation over ${a \bmod c}^*$ has been replaced by Ramanujan sums.}

-with four additional terms coming from summation against $\tilde{g}$.
 We are going to show that the first two terms combine with the corresponding terms from $\tilde{g}$ to yield the remaining two main terms of the theorem, and that (\ref{J_sum}) and (\ref{K_sum}) are error terms.